-The board of directors ("Board" or "Board of Directors") has fixed the record date of the Meeting at the close of business on May 20, 2020 (the "Record Date").
+The board of directors ("Board" or "Board of Directors") has fixed the record date of the Meeting at the close of business on May 26, 2021 (the "Record Date").
 Shareholders of record of the Corporation as at that date are entitled to receive notice of the Meeting and to vote at the Meeting.

 The authorized capital of the Corporation consists of an unlimited number of Common Shares.
-As at May 20, 2020, (dependent on ongoing financing) 47,742,107 Common Shares were issued and outstanding.
+As at May 1, 2021, 70,133,043 Common Shares were issued and outstanding.
 Each Common Share carries the right to one vote at the Meeting on a poll.